 - – Treatment: The first and most important step in the conservative and natural management of bunion formation involves a departure from conventional footwear and toward naturally shaped footwear.
 Avoid toe spring, heel elevation, and tapering toe boxes when selecting footwear.
 Correct Toes, our anatomical toe spacer, helps to align, strengthen, and restore toe function.
 Also consider range of motion exercises that relocate the big toe such as the bunion stretch and soft tissue release.
 See this video by Dr. Ray McClanahan for more information on treating bunions with conservative care.

 Hammer Toes – a hammer toe is both flexed slightly up into dorsiflexion at the metatarsal-phalangeal (MTP) joint and also flexed down into plantarflexion at the first toe joint, or proximal interphalangeal (PIP) joint.
 The development of hammer toe formation is slow, typically occurring over years and decades.
 Inappropriate footwear is the most significant factor in the development of hammertoes.
 Shoes that are too narrow in the toe box force the toes into a curled and deformed position.
+Shoes with an elevated heel shorten the calf muscles, including the extensor and flexor muscles that insert on the toes, pulling the toes back into the hammer toe shape.
 Over time, the toe tendons adjust to this unhealthy configuration, causing the toes to hold a hammered shape.
 Athletes may be especially susceptible because of the increased forces on the toes from shoes that are too small or too tight.
 Heel elevation in footwear is also problematic, as it causes the toes to be pushed into the shoe’s toe box as well as contributing to a muscle/tendon imbalance in the foot and toes.

 - – Treatment: Again healthy, natural footwear is the place to start.
 Shoes without heel elevation, without toe spring, and with wide toe boxes allow the feet to be flat on the ground with the toes splayed wide.
 Correct Toes can also aid the recovery of mobile hammertoes by placing force over the PIP joint to encourage the toe to lengthen and lay flat.
 Metatarsal Pads are a great tool that can be placed inside shoes that will encourage top-of-foot lengthening and relaxing.
 Stretching exercises like the toe extensor stretch or hammer toe stretch can be very beneficial in reshaping the soft tissue to allow for hammer toes to return to lying flat.
 See this video by Dr. Ray McClanahan for more information on treating hammer toes with conservative care.